King for a Day (Jamiroquai song)

-"King for a Day" is the fifth and final single from British funk and acid jazz band Jamiroquai's fourth studio album, Synkronized (1999).
+"King for a Day" a song by British funk and acid jazz band Jamiroquai, released as the fourth and final single from their fourth studio album, Synkronized (1999).
 The song was written by Jay Kay.
-Upon its release on 29 November 1999, the song reached number 20 on the UK Singles Chart.
+Upon its release on 29 November 1999, the song reached number 20 on the UK Singles Chart and number two in Iceland.
 The video features Jay Kay walking around an old mansion in a regal costume, where each room has a member of the band.